Education in Turkey: The new system: 4+4+4

 In March 2012 the Grand National Assembly passed new legislation on primary and secondary education usually termed as "4+4+4" (4 years primary education, first level, 4 years primary education, second level and 4 years secondary education).
 Children will begin their primary education in the first month of September following their sixth birthdays and will come to a close during the school year in which students turn 14 years old.

 The primary education stages, which includes the first two stages of four years' education each, will entail four years of mandatory elementary education, followed by an additional mandatory four years of middle school education, in which students will be able to choose whether they want to study at a general education middle school or a religious vocational middle school, which are referred to as Imam Hatip schools.
 The new legislation includes the reopening of Imam Hatip middle schools.

 Primary education establishments will be set up separately as independent elementary schools and middle schools.

-Universities
+Higher Education

 Higher education includes all levels of institutions giving education past the secondary school level for a period of at least 17 years.